 Hand tufted rugs are made by punching individual yarns through a fabric sheet using a handheld device called a “tufted gun”.
 This makes the process of making the rug easier and quicker.

 To hold the rug together, a second fabric (usually either felt or cotton) is then attached to the underside of the rug to hold everything in place.

 Qualities within hand tufted rugs can vary based on the rug's composition and how fine the tufts are (the finer and more dense, the higher the quality).
 Hand tufted rugs are generally thicker and heavier but very luscious and soft underfoot.

 Currently we have decided to not stock any tufted designs.

 This is a fancy way of saying machine made rugs.
 But don't let that deter you!
 With today's technology, the quality and detail you can obtain from power loomed rugs is highly impressive!

 Power loomed rugs are made using electronically driven looms or machines with the rugs' patterns and designs being computer generated and operated.
 This guarantees design and textural precision.

 Just be mindful that "al cheapo" power loom rugs also exist amongst the higher grade qualities.
 So we suggest always considering desired functionality and longevity as well as budget when shopping for rugs and asking about each power loom rug's quality.

-At Four Corners Rugs, we only stock high quality power loom rug that have a similar life span to our hand loomed rugs.
+At Four Corners Rugs, we stock a range of power loom qualities to suit everybody's budget.
+However, most of our power loom rugs are some of the highest qualities available in the market, making their life span equal to or greater than our hand loom rug collections.
 An example of the fine quality power loom rugs we stock is the Moda Collection.